miLibris/flask-rest-jsonapi/docs/data_layer.rst

 Instance attributs:

-    - model (Model): an sqlalchemy model
+    - model (Model): sqlalchemy model
-    - session (Session): a sqlalchemy session instance
+    - session (Session): sqlalchemy session instance
     - id_field (str): the model identifier attribut name
     - url_param_name (str): the name of the url param in route to retrieve value from